StevenTammen/chrya.com/pages/about.md

 This website is dedicated to truth as God has seen fit to reveal it to us in the Bible.
 I am happy to answer specific questions about my beliefs, but hope that these materials speak for themselves.

+### Choice of URL

+"Chrya" is not a reference to anything in particular.
+I did not want to tie myself down to some specific verse or concept, since this ministry strives to teach the whole Bible.
+I also didn't want to use a name dealing with symbology, acronyms, etc., since such a name would constantly have to be explained.
+In short, Chrya was chosen since it could be used as a shorthand way of referring to this ministry without calling to mind any other associations whatsoever.

+In terms of specifics:

+- Chrya is a 5 letter domain, which makes it fast to type and easy to remember.
+Available 5 letter domains are becoming exceedingly rare.
+- Chrya.com is mnemonic by virtue of word-initial consonance
+- Chrya is a .com domain for several reasons:
+  - It is the type of domain that non-tech-savvy people are most familiar with, and the type of domain that is most instantly recognizable to us all.
+  - .com domains are less likely to be screened for religious content than .org domains.
+(Some restrictive governments and organizations attempt to block religious content).
+  - Using a .com domain ensures stability (unlike TLD's associated with particular geographic regions like .io), and hedges against ICANN politics.

 ### Backend

 A concise technical summary of this site's operation may be found in the ["Technical Overview" section](https://github.com/StevenTammen/chrya#technical-overview) of the Readme in the site's [Github repository](https://github.com/StevenTammen/chrya/).